photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 - [ ] Your instance or reverse proxy uses an invalid [HTTPS/TLS certificate](../config-options.md#web-server)
 - [ ] As a Windows user, you may need to [change the basic authentication level](windows.md#connecting-via-webdav)
 - [ ] Your browser cannot communicate properly with the server, e.g. because a [reverse proxy](../proxies/nginx.md), VPN, or CDN is configured incorrectly (check its configuration and try without)
-- [ ] You are connected to the wrong server, VPN, CDN, or a DNS record has not been updated yet
+- [ ] You are connected to the wrong server, VPN, or a DNS record has not been updated yet

 ### Missing Pictures ###